How to Stop Your Automatic Feeder From Jamming — 7 Fixes That Work

 Will a jammed feeder still feed my cat while I'm away?

-Data sourced from Amazon.com verified purchase reviews as of June 2026.
+Written by Chengxian Yang.
+Data sourced from verified owner reviews, manufacturer specifications, and marketplace data as of July 2026.
 Individual experiences may vary.